habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 A naive approach would be to remove that method from the `ODataMessageWriter`'s call stack altogether, i.e. the core writer would not be concerned about when to flush (except for cases where we flush the text writer).
 This would simplify the design of `ODataMessageWriter` (it could even make most async methods obsolete).
 However, it will push the complexity of handling the flushing decision to the public API.
 The `ODataSerializer` in WebAPI and the quivalent serializer in the Client would have to be refactored to flush.
 Users who use OData core directly would have to make this decision themselves.
 All-in-all this would introduce an extra layer of complexity to library consumers, in addition to being a major breaking change.
 It's better for us to handle this complexity internally.

-So the ideal approach is to deal with this complexity internally and keep the public API of `ODataMessageWriter` and `ODataWriter` intact. `ODataJsonLightWriter` could implement and call `FlushIfBufferThresholdReached` at key "checkpoints" where it may have written a sizeable chunk of data (this also means that `IJsonWriter` would have to expose property to check buffered bytes).
+So the ideal approach is to deal with this complexity internally and keep the public API of `ODataMessageWriter` and `ODataWriter` intact. `ODataJsonLightWriter` could call `FlushIfBufferThresholdReached` at key "checkpoints" where it may have written a sizeable chunk of data.
 For example, it may not make much sense to call that method after calling `IJsonWriter.StartObjectScope()` since that only writes a single character.
 But it may make sense to call it after writing propert+value pair, `IJsonWriter.EndObjectScope()` or `EndArrayScope()` since it's likely more data would have been written at this point.
 Find the optimal spots may require running a number of tests with different variations and comparing results.
 For the purpose of this experiment, we can add the `FlushIfBufferThresholdReached()` call to the `End***` methods, e.g.:

 ```c#
 class ODataJsonLightWriter